Dual Diagnosis Treatment Princeton, IL

 Lutheran Social Services Of Illinois Nachusa Lutheran Home - 28.3 miles from Princeton, IL

-Lutheran Social Services Of Illinois Nachusa Lutheran Home is a dual diagnosis treatment center in Nachusa, Illinois that provides treatment services for mental health and substance use disorders that include personality disorders as well as schizophrenia.
+Lutheran Social Services Of Illinois Nachusa Lutheran Home is a dual-diagnosis treatment center in Nachusa, Illinois that provides treatment for drug or alcohol use and mental health disorders that include BPD as well as antisocial personality disorder.

 Address: 1261 Illinois Route 38, Nachusa, IL 61057 in Lee County